reborndigitals/BioLink-Protector/README.md

 </p>

 <p align="center">
-  <em>BioLink Protector is a Telegram bot that automatically monitors user bios in group chats for links.
+  <em>BioLink Protector is a Telegram bot Script that automatically monitors user bios in group chats for links.
 If a link is found in a user's bio, the bot can warn the user, mute them, or ban them based on configurable settings.
 This bot helps maintain a clean and safe environment in your Telegram group chats.
 </em>
 </p>
 <hr>